htmlappio/hpm/README.md

       }
     }

 Use an account at odata.gizur.com for storing packages.
-This limits updates of the package in a good way.
+The authentication here limits updates of the package in a good way.